zalazara/swiftui-uikit-interpolation/README.md

 # Example of using SwiftUI inside UIKit

-This is an example application of using SwiftUI views within UIKit views and how to observer SwiftUI observable variables change in UIKit.
+This is an example application of using SwiftUI views inside UIKit views and how to reactive to SwiftUI observable variables in UIKit.